 -

 London St Pancras has a left luggage office run by the Excess Baggage Company, see opening hours & prices.
-However, you'll find it cheaper to use Stasher.com, which has an arrangement with nearby Premier Inn hotels.
+However, you'll find it cheaper to pre-book bag storage at Radicalstorage.com, they have an arrangement for luggage storage with nearby hotels.

 -